Dongying Shandong, China Travel Guide

 Early mornings offer the freshest options.

-Ask hotel staff or local guides for their favorite Dongying dishes.
+Ask hotel personnel or local guides for their favorite Dongying dishes.

 Venture beyond common dishes for hidden culinary gems.